2025-26 Academic Catalog

 To continue in the program and take 3000-level courses and above, a student must have a C- or better in KINES 2050 Anatomy and Physiology of Human Movement.
 A cumulative plan (major) GPA of 2.50 is required to do the culminating internship and to graduate.

 The Physical Education-Teaching major requires a minimum of 120 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements, plus electives to complete the minimum of 120 hours.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 Completion of this program qualifies the student to be recommended for endorsements for Physical Education K-8 and Physical Education 5-12.